microsoft/vscode-docs/docs/remote/containers.md

 ### Adding configuration files to public or private repos

 You can easily share a customized dev container definition for your project by simply adding files like `.devcontainer/devcontainer.json` to source control.
-By including these files in your repository, anyone that opens a local copy of your repo in VS Code will be automatically asked if they want reopen the folder in a container instead if the [Remote Development](https://aka.ms/vscode-remote/download/extension) extension installed.
+By including these files in your repository, anyone that opens a local copy of your repo in VS Code will be automatically asked if they want reopen the folder in a container instead if the Remote - Containers extension installed.

 ![Dev config file reopen notification](images/containers/dev-container-reopen-prompt.png)